 On May 13, 2024, in connection with the pricing of the Convertible Notes, and on May 14, 2024, in connection with the exercise in full by the initial purchasers of their option to purchase additional Convertible Notes, the Company entered into privately negotiated capped call transactions with certain of the initial purchasers of the Convertible Notes or their respective affiliates and other financial institutions.
-The capped call transactions are expected generally to reduce the potential dilution to the Company's common stock upon conversion of any Convertible Notes and/or offset any cash payments that the Company is required to make in excess of the principal amount of any converted Convertible Notes, as the case may be, with such reduction and/or offset subject to a cap initially equal to \$237.42 per share, which represents a premium of 100% over the last reported sale price of \$118.71 per share of the Company's common stock on The Nasdaq Global Select Market on May 13, 2024, and is subject to customary adjustments under the terms of the capped call transactions.
+The capped call transactions are expected generally to reduce the potential dilution to the Company's common stock upon conversion of any Convertible Notes, as the case may be, with such reduction and/or offset subject to a cap initially equal to \$237.42 per share, which represents a premium of 100% over the last reported sale price of \$118.71 per share of the Company's common stock on The Nasdaq Global Select Market on May 13, 2024, and is subject to customary adjustments under the terms of the capped call transactions.

 The Company evaluated the capped call transactions and determined that they should be accounted for separately from the Convertible Notes.
-The cost of \$167 to purchase the capped call transactions was recorded as a reduction to additional paid-in capital in the consolidated balance sheet as of June 30, 2024 as the capped call transactions are indexed to the Company's own stock and met the criteria to be classified in stockholders' equity.
+The cost of \$167 to purchase the capped call transactions was recorded as a reduction to additional paid-in capital in the condensed consolidated balance sheet as the capped call transactions are indexed to the Company's own stock and met the criteria to be classified in stockholders' equity.